Modified:

 But that does not in any way mean the residents 'sympathize' with people who come into their public places(restaurants/mosques/synagogues) and blow themselves(and a number of 'innocent-civilians': the same 'residents') up.
 Why would anyone support being murdered?

 No the war on terror cannot be won.
-How can you fight an enemy that doesn't fear death.
+How can you fight an enemy that doesn’t fear death?

 They believe that what they are fighting for what is right and God's work.

-To win the war nations such as Afghanistan need to become westernised but increasing army presence doesn't make this so.
-In fact it can have the opposite effect making civilians angry seeing their country run by 'outsiders', along with this is the innocent civilian deaths.
-The main problem is the west do not know who they are fighting in these countries and if the war is to be won then the west need to intervene in Somalia, known for Al-Qaeda links.
+To win the war, nations such as Afghanistan need to become westernised but an increasing army presence doesn’t make this so.
+In fact, it can have the opposite effect making civilians angry seeing their country run by ‘outsiders’.
+Western reconstruction shortcoming and the innocent civilian deaths termed ‘collateral damage’ only add to these grievances.

 Finally, Pakistan is considered by many leading experts to have numerous Al-Qaeda sympathisers.
 While the government is adopting an aggressive approach to the tribal areas, the nation itself is still an extremely volatile place.
 One spark and the whole operation could come to a standstill.
 Additionally the western powers, while willing to put pressure on Pakistan, they won't order them in what they should do, perhaps due to the fact they have nuclear missiles.